ronnnnnnnnnnnnn/etekcity_fitness_scale_ble/README.md

 ## Features

 - Automatic discovery of Etekcity BLE fitness scales
+- Intelligent multi-user support:
-- Multi-user support with automatic person detection based on weight history and Home Assistant person location
+    - Automatically detects which person is using the scale based on their weight history.
+    - Uses an adaptive tolerance system that adjusts to each user's weight fluctuations over time.
+    - Supports linking users to Home Assistant Person entities to exclude users who are `not_home`.
 - Real-time weight and impedance measurements
 - Optional body composition metrics calculation including:
     - Body Mass Index (BMI)